Annual Report

 Translating Research into Impact for Athletes

-The Wu Tsai Human Performance Alliance at Oregon supports research across the University of Oregon and partners with five institutions nationwide, extending their work globally to improve human health and performance.
+The Wu Tsai Human Performance Alliance at Oregon supports research across the University of Oregon and partners with five institutions nationwide.
+Oregon researchers are also extending their work globally, connecting with international scientists and students to improve human health and performance.
+Here's how the Alliance at Oregon is working to translate their findings into tangible tips for athletes:

 Annual Spring Symposium